cs-fullstack-2020-spring/reflection-journal-project-phase-1-JeffRThomas/README.md

 # Reflections Journal Project - Phase 1 (HTML/CSS/JavaScript)
+#### Looks like you were making progress toward a solution but ran out of time.
+Check out my comments in your JS and be sure to look at my solution in the gist that I sent in the slack.
 > Please jump to the bottom of this README file for general information and project guidelines

 ## Phase 1: Design and Layout, JavaScript Reflection Objects